-A Health and Safety Policy statement sets out how health and safety issues are managed within an organisation.
-A health and safety policy is a commitment to planning and managing health and safety at work.
+This Health and Safety Policy template provides the framework for recording how health and safety issues are managed within an organisation.
+Having a written health and safety policy is a legal requirement for businesses with 5 or more employees.
 For use in the UK.

 |Health and Safety Policy, normal Word .docfile.||£9.94 inc VAT||Buy Now|

 |Health and Safety Policy, advanced Word .dotfile.||£14.91 inc VAT||Buy Now|

 A Health and Safety Policy is a written statement outlining an employer's legal duties under the Health and Safety at Work etc Act 1974 ("the Act").
 It sets out how health and safety issues are managed within an organisation and is a commitment to planning and managing health and safety at work.
 It is the key to achieving an acceptable working environment and preventing accidents and instances of work-related ill health.